 - To avoid breaking the element structure that you are translating, we recommend using WPML’s Advanced Translation Editor (ATE) as it allows visual translation without having to edit HTML.

 Select the header strings that you want to translate.
-Then, under the Translate selected strings section, choose the language(s) that you want to translate your elements into and click on the Add to translation basket button.
+Then, under the Translate selected strings section, choose the language(s) that you want to translate your elements into and click on the Add selected strings to translation basket button.

 - Assign the translation job to yourself or a local translator by navigating to WPML → Translation Management.
 Click the Translation Basket tab then click the Send all items for translation button.